UrbanInstitute/git-tutorial/working.md

 - The more often you push changes, the less likely it is you'll encounter a merge conflict.

 Note:
-Sometimes, you might want to pull changes down from github, and totally overwrite whatever local work you've done that is different from the remote version on github. <strong color = "red">CAUTION:</strong> running this command is sort of the equivilant of closing a file and selecting "Don't Save," so make sure you really want to do it.
+Sometimes, you might want to pull changes down from github, and totally overwrite whatever local work you've done that is different from the remote version on github. <strong><span style="color: red">CAUTION:</span></strong> running this command is sort of the equivilant of closing a file and selecting "Don't Save," so make sure you really want to do it.
 Without adding, commiting, pushing, or pulling, run
 ```bash
 git reset --hard
 ```